Blog Profiles: Gardening Blogs, Volume 1

 GardenRant’s feature categories are pretty amusing: Shut up and dig, Science says, Crrritic!, Tune in, Ministry of controversy, and Feed me.

 I found pretty interesting Megan Cain’s guest rant stop tilling your vegetable garden.
-I also love that the blog keeps readers up to date on important news items like the U.S. Botanic Garden looking for a new executive director in DC.
+I also love that the blog keeps readers up to date on important news items like the U.S. Botanic Garden’s search for a new executive director in DC.

 Follow @GardenRant on Twitter.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is the former media relations manager with PR Newswire and a freelance writer.
 She Instagrams her garden and its inhabitants and recently posted her Princess Victoria Louise poppy (papaver orientale).
 Follow @cpcube or give her a shout at PR Newswire’s Google+.